For the Local Authority SEND offer, please follow this link:

 Each learner identified as having SEN is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs and is intended to enable access to learning and overcome the barrier to learning identified.
 This support is described on a provision map detailing interventions and actions that we undertake to support learners with SEN across the year groups.
 We modify provision termly and it changes each year as our learners and their needs change.

 Great Dunham Primary School receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described as an SEN Memorandum.
-The amount of funding we received to date for 2019-20 is £27, 136.
+The amount of funding allocated for 2020-21 is £26, 859.